Home/Supplements/Whey Protein Powder

 • 1 tablespoon honey

-• 1/4 cup almond milk
+• 1 tablespoon almond milk

 Instructions

 1. 1.
-In a microwave-safe mug, mix together the whey protein powder, cocoa powder, almond flour, and baking powder.
+In a microwave-safe mug, mix the whey protein powder, cocoa powder, almond flour, and baking powder.

-Whey Protein Berry Smoothie Bowl
+Whey Protein Fruit Smoothie Bowl

 Ingredients